aheltonsjma/digital-strategy/03_Accessibility_and_Philosophy.md

-# 3. Narratives and Access
+# 3. Accessibility and Philosophy

 As museums and cultural heritage institutions, we are the keepers, creators and stewards of artwork and their narratives.
 SJMA is a leading showcase in the Bay Area for modern and contemporary art.
 The Museum has earned a reputation for its fresh, distinctive exhibitions, which are conceived to engage Museum visitors of various ages and cultural backgrounds.
 Through its exhibitions and programs, SJMA addresses major trends in international contemporary art, architecture, and design, with an ongoing commitment to also place the work of California artists in national and international context.